EmixamPP/linux-enable-ir-emitter/README.md

 ### Integration with Howdy
 In all files returned by `grep -rl howdy /etc/pam.d`, add the following line before the one mentioning "howdy", replacing `<USER>` with your actual username:
 ```
-auth optional pam_exec.so /home/<USER>/.local/bin/linux-enable-ir-emitter run
+auth optional pam_exec.so /home/<USER>/.local/bin/linux-enable-ir-emitter run --config /home/<USER>/.config/linux-enable-ir-emitter.toml
 ```

+> [!TIP]
-The path to the binary may vary depending on your installation method.
-You can determine the correct absolute path by running `which linux-enable-ir-emitter` and use that path instead.
+> The installation paths may vary depending on your installation method.
+You can determine the correct binary absolute paths by running `which linux-enable-ir-emitter` and use that path instead.
+For the configuration path, it will be written when you can execute `linux-enable-ir-emitter --config`.

 ### Integration with other program
 You will need to execute the `linux-enable-ir-emitter run` command before the program that uses the infrared camera.

 Alternatively, if you can and/or want to integrate better with the program that uses the camera, you can pass an opened file descriptor for the camera to the command: `linux-enable-ir-emitter run --device <DEVICE> --fd <FD>`.

+> [!Important]
+> You will need to pass the config path as argument to `linux-enable-ir-emitter run --config <CONFIG_PATH>` **when executed as root** if `linux-enable-ir-emitter configure` was executed as a normal user.

 ## How do I enable my infrared emitter?
 0. For a better experience, use a large terminal window.